mhilbrunner/token-hud-wildcard/README.md

 *The token images were done by the amazing Ross McConnell at [2-Minute Tabletop](https://2minutetabletop.com/) and are part of the Hero Tokens 3 Pack.*

-**Note:** This is an updated fork of the original module by **javieros105**.
+This is an updated fork of the original module by **javieros105**.
 See **Contributors** below for everyone who helped out maintaining this module.
-If you need something more fully featured, consider switching to [Token Variant Art](https://foundryvtt.com/packages/token-variants) or other alternatives.

 ## Usage